Can You Take Too Much Vitamin D? Signs of Toxicity & Limits

 Safe Upper Intake Levels

-For most healthy adults, the generally recommended safe upper limit is 4,000 IU per day.
-This amount provides a good safety margin for regular supplementation.
+For most healthy adults, the recommended safe upper limit is 4,000 IU per day — a good safety margin for regular supplementation that is designed for ongoing maintenance, not therapeutic correction of deficiencies.

-After levels reach 30 ng/mL, a maintenance dose of around 2,000 IU per day is typically recommended.
-These high therapeutic doses require medical supervision.[5]NIH — Dietary Reference Intakes for Vitamin D and Calcium
+Healthcare professionals may temporarily prescribe much higher doses (e.g., 50,000 IU weekly for 8 weeks) for significant deficiencies; once levels reach 30 ng/mL, a maintenance dose around 2,000 IU/day is typically recommended.
+These therapeutic protocols require medical supervision.[5]NIH — Dietary Reference Intakes for Vitamin D and Calcium View source

 When to Consult a Healthcare Professional